 Reach out to us

-We welcome any interested like-minded people who enjoy dancing, German culture and Gemuetlichkeit (Friendship & Good Times) to come to one of our practices.
-Dance practices are held Wednesday nights at 7 pm.
+We welcome anyone who is interested in German culture, who enjoys dancing, German traditions and Gemuetlichkeit (Friendship & Good Times) to come to one of our practices.
+Dance practices are held most Tuesday nights at 7 pm at the German American Society of Central Florida.
 Send us a message to find out more.